Left over balls of yarn

 I doubled the yarn, using one thread from the middle and one from the outside of each ball.
 This made it easier to estimate if I was going to have enough to knit the strip - if I felt I would run out I replaced one thread with a similar colour, so any colour changes are very subtle and difficult to spot.
 As I went on I found it easier to gauge how wide and long a piece I could get from each ball of yarn.
 I also had to give some thought to how the colours of the stripes would balance.

 The samplers were knitted into long strips, shaped according to where they would eventually fit.
-Many years ago I learned a lot from attending a tailoring class so I think that probably helped me with this complicated design. the shoulder top
+Many years ago I learned a lot from attending a tailoring class so I think that probably helped me with this complicated design. shoulder top of the sampler jumper

 The strips for the outside centre of the sleeves were extra long, going from cuff to neck, with shaping for the shoulders.